thvasilo/uncertain-trees-reproducible/README.md

 sudo ./install.sh
 ```

+Pull the files:

 If you haven't cloned the repo yet, then the `git clone --recursive https://github.com/thvasilo/uncertain-trees-reproducible.git`
 command will also get the large files one you have GIT LFS installed.
-If you've alread cloned the repository, `git lfs pull`  will pull the files.
+If you've already cloned the repository, `git lfs pull`  will pull the files.

+**NOTE**: It's possible this account runs out of Github LFS bandwidth.
+In that case follow the
+process below to create the files.

 ### Re-creating the files